In this document

 - Application framework

-- At the application framework level is the app's code, which utilizes the android.bluetooth APIs to interact with the bluetooth hardware.
+- At the application framework level is application code, which utilizes the android.bluetooth APIs to interact with the Bluetooth hardware.
 Internally, this code calls the Bluetooth process through the Binder IPC mechanism.

 - Bluetooth system service

 packages/apps/Bluetooth, is packaged as an Android app and implements the Bluetooth service and profiles at the Android framework layer.
 This app calls into the HAL layer via JNI.

 - The JNI code associated with android.bluetooth is located in